lfost42/quizsail2/scripts/README.md

 * The explanation text will be added as a "q" item.
 * Both choice and answer letters are stripped before being added to the json file.
 * Both question and explanation indicators are stripped before being added to the json file.
+* Intermediate files deleted.
+* Output file: file.json

+### dion_quiz.py
-* Output file: json that ends with _quiz
+* Input file: txt that ends with _rawm
+* Takes the result text from Jason Dion quizzes on Udemy and parses them into a quizsail json file.
+* Parses the correct answer/s
+* Output file: file.json

-### qaformat.py
+### manual_quiz.py

-* Input file: txt that ends with _raw
+* Input file: txt that ends with _rawm
 * Use this script if the answers and explanations follow the question/choices.
 * Each question must begin with a number followed by a period and a space.
 * Each choice must begin with a capital letter followed by a period and a space.
 * All other lines will be assumed to be part of an explanation.
 * Explanations are not required.
 While the array item can be added after the fact, the text will need to be pasted manually.

-### quiz1.py

-* Input file: txt that ends with _format
+* Output file: file.json
-* This script will take the qaformat files and create a json file.
-* Explanations are not required.

 ### explanation_adder.py